Below you’ll find all of our 2020 RV life updates from the road in one place.

 A brief glimpse into my head:

-What if someone we crossed paths, at some point, was sick and we ended up bringing that sickness to their family?
+What if someone we crossed paths with, at some point, was sick, and we ended up bringing that sickness to their family?
 Or what if someone my friend worked with was sick, and then she brought it to us?
 And then, after visiting them, we would be seeing family.
 What if we then brought something to them?
 Or what if someone we would see next week worked with someone who was sick.
-You get the point… This was the first time we were mixing loved ones with coronavirus.
+You get the point… This was the first time we were mixing loved ones with these confusing times.
 I did not adjust flawlessly.

 We spent our time there:

-- Watching Josh cook us tons of food on his new grill
+- Enjoying all of the food Josh cooked for us on his new grill

 - Belting out Hamilton show tunes